Rely on the most comprehensive, up-to-date legal content designed and curated by lawyers for lawyers

 Lex Chat is a LexisNexis current affairs podcast sharing insights on topics for the legal profession

-Your updates across corporate & commercial, data security, advertising & marketing, employment, consumer and competition.
+Your updates in association with Iain Larkins, Radius Law, across corporate & commercial, data security, advertising & marketing, employment, consumer and competition.

 We focus on the commercial aspects and look at the practical steps for you to consider.